 Overview: How to formally monitor and guide student learning

-The knowledge gained from monitoring and assessing students will guide you in knowing whether or not you need to spend more time on the concept with the class as a whole, if you need to give more attention to certain students, if it’s okay to move on, or if you need to pick up the pace.
+Monitoring and assessing students will guide you in determining whether or not you need to spend more time on the concept with the class as a whole.
+That way, you’ll know if you need to give more attention to certain students, if it’s okay to move on, or if you need to pick up the pace.

 This monitoring of student learning has been shown to have a significant positive impact on student success and is noted as one of the key differences between effective and ineffective teachers.